azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 :triangular_flag_on_post: **Goal:** Leverage Text Analytics API for extracting language, sentiment, key phrases, and entities from text

-1. In the following tasks we will reuse the `Compute VM` from the __Azure Machine Learning Service__ and create a new Notebook.
+1. In the following tasks we will reuse the `Compute instance (VM)` from the __Azure Machine Learning Service__ and create a new Notebook.
 We can click the `New` button and create a new Notebook of type: `Python 3.6 - AzureML`.
 A new browser tab should open up and we can click the name `Untitled` and rename it to `CognitiveServices.ipynb`.

 First we deploy the **Azure Text Analytics** Service in the **Azure Portal**: